khalidabuhakmeh/Htmx.Net/Readme.md

 ![HTMX Logo](https://github.com/khalidabuhakmeh/Htmx.Net/raw/main/shared/htmx-logo.png)

+> [!IMPORTANT]
+> **This package works with HTMX 1.x and 2.x**

-This is a package designed to add server side helper methods for `HttpRequest` and `HttpResponse`.
+This package is designed to add server-side helper methods for `HttpRequest` and `HttpResponse`.
 This makes working with [htmx](https://htmx.org/) server-side concepts simpler.
 You should also consider reading about [Hyperscript](https://hyperscript.org/), an optional companion project for HTMX.

+> [!NOTE]
-> **If you're new to HTMX, checkout out this series on [getting started with HTMX for ASP.NET Core developer](https://www.jetbrains.com/dotnet/guide/tutorials/htmx-aspnetcore/) which also includes a sample project and patterns that you might find helpful.**
+> **If you're new to HTMX, check out this series on [getting started with HTMX for ASP.NET Core developer](https://www.jetbrains.com/dotnet/guide/tutorials/htmx-aspnetcore/) which also includes a sample project and patterns that you might find helpful.**

 ## Htmx Extension Methods